Sparsest cut and eigenvalue multiplicities on low degree Abelian Cayley graphs: The sparse cuts of Abelian Cayley graphs

 \begin{theorem} Let $G=\Cay(\Gamma, S)$ with $\Card{S}=d\,.$ Let $0<\eps\leq 1$ and $\tau=100d \cdot \phi^2/\eps^2\,.$ For all $Q\subseteq [n], |Q| \leq n/2$ such that $\phi_G(Q)\leq 2\phi(G)\,,$ we have $\Norm{\mathbf \Pi_{\low_\tau} \bar{\mathbf{1}}_Q}^2\geq (1-\eps)\Norm{\bar{\mathbf 1}_Q}^2\,.$ \end{theorem}

 The proof extends the combinatorial proof of the Buser inequality in graphs due to Oveis Gharan and Trevisan~\cite{oveis2021ARV}.
 Let $Q \subseteq [n]$ be a sparsest cut in $G = \cay(\Gam, S)$.
 We analyze the expansion of $Q$ in the graph $G^{2t}$ for an appropriate choice of $t \in \N$.
 Following the proof of the Buser inequality~\cite{oveis2021ARV}, this quantity can be bounded in terms of the expansion in $G$.
-For completeness, we include the proof of the following Lemma in \cref{sec:buser-alternate}. \begin{lemma}[\cite{oveis2021ARV}] $\phi_{G^{2t}}(Q) \leq 2\sqrt{td} \cdot \phi_G(Q)$. \end{lemma} On the other hand, by \cref{fact:rayleigh-quotient} the expansion has a spectral representation,
+For completeness, we include the proof of the following Lemma in \cref{sec:buser-alternate}. \begin{lemma}[\cite{oveis2021ARV}] $\phi_{G^{2t}}(Q) \leq 2\sqrt{td} \cdot \phi_G(Q)$. \end{lemma}